 Track how many parts you should be making in a specific shift or time horizon as a quick representation of productivity.

-See overall utilization for every machine versus the expected utilization benchmark established by Datanomix.
+See the overall utilization for every machine versus the expected utilization benchmark established by Datanomix.

 It’s easy to see when a machine is stopped on the Datanomix dashboard with a red bar in the activity timeline visualization.

-Keep up with alarms in real time and with an eye towards which alarms are important and which can be ignored.
+Keep up with alarms in real-time and with an eye on which alarms are important and which can be ignored.